blackarchparrot/Mad-Driving-Code/README.md

 git clone https://github.com/blackarchparrot/your-repo-name.git
 Open the project folder.
 Open index.html in your browser.
-⚠️ Disclaimer
+# ⚠️ Disclaimer
 This project is a web integration/remake of the original game.
-All game assets and logic belong to their respective creators This project is created for educational and demonstration purposes only 📜 Credits
+All game assets and logic belong to their respective creators This project is created for educational and demonstration purposes only
+# 📜 Credits
 Original game: Drive Mad (Fancade)
 Assets sourced via CDN
-📜 License
+# 📜 License
 © 2026 Aftab Sunny.
-All rights reserved.
+All rights reserved(MIT).